lvlada/CarftoriaS/docs/components.md

 export * from './Button';
 ```

-Use the component
+Example how to use Button component

 ```
-import Button from '@/components/Button';
+import Button from '@/components';

 const App = () => {
   return (